BlueSkeleton/sip/README.md

 Got stumped trying to wrap my brain around flock and boid systems, but then I figured out a simpler way to accomplish pretty much the same task.
 I like to think that sometimes an imitation is just as good as the real thing.

 ## Branches
-Easily my favourite out of the bunch.
+Easily my (second) favourite out of the bunch.
 Every time it redraws I get the urge to frame it and hang it up on my wall as a tasteful painting.
 It's also fun changing the variables around and seeing all the different ranges it can accomplish.
 The only way I could like it more is if it swayed and played some gentle music.

+## Bowie Colours
+Easily my favourite out of the bunch.
+An exercise in random filter (more like tint but I still think it's neat) generation.
+I legitimately spent 2 hours looking at Bowie in different colours.